The Trouble with Assumptions

 Assumption Two

 Biblical texts are universal.
-God's message, embedded in ancient narratives, prophecies, laws, poems and so on, possess ready application to every culture, time and place.
+God's message, embedded in ancient narratives, prophecies, laws, poems and so on, possess ready application to every culture, time and place, from Brazilian tribes to British royalty.
 When a biblical source records a request for protection from certain enemies, we feel free to insert the names of our own enemies in spite of the fact that we aren't looking out our window to see Egyptian or Assyrian armies massed outside the walls of our town.
 This assumption leads to the conclusion that the contents of the Bible are mainly pedagogical, meant to instruct the reader in practical, everyday ways.
-The value of biblical texts can be personal to the modern reader despite their emergence in circumstances radically different from our own.
+The value of biblical texts can be personal to the modern reader despite their focus on circumstances radically different from our own.
 We run into trouble when topics like marriage or social status are mentioned in the scriptures and we map our own interpretive certainties onto first century Hellenized Jewish notions.
-We can end up with conclusions that are completely foreign to the original intent of the text.
+We can end up with conclusions that are completely foreign to the original intent of the text because of the mismatch between our world and theirs.

 Assumption Three